The Best Turkey Brine

 - Remove from heat and let the brine cool to room temperature.
 To cool faster, stir in 4 cups of ice water before adding the aromatics.

-- Once cooled, stir in bay leaves, garlic, lemons, and black peppercorns (if using).
+- Once cooled, stir in bay leaves, fresh herbs, garlic, lemons, and black peppercorns (if using).

 - Pour the brine into a food-safe container or brining bag.
 Add the turkey, ensuring it’s fully submerged.